tmcqueen-materials/kafkacrypto/README.md

 Use requires installing [liboqs-python](https://github.com/open-quantum-safe/liboqs-python) with the sntrup761, ML-KEM-1024, and SPINCS+-SHAKE-128f-simple algorithms enabled (the default).

+This in turn bumps the minimum python version required to 3.7.

 For raspberry pis and other devices not officially supported by liqoqs, the following may help:
 ```
 sudo apt-get install cmake ninja-build git